Bit Dimensions and Definitions

 Carbide / Tungsten Carbide

-Carbide is a compound of Carbon and a metal.
+Carbide is a compound of carbon and a metal.
 Carbide tools are normally formed using tungsten as the metal.
-This has a very high wear resistance and so keeps sharp for longer but it is also expensive.
-Often a tool will be made from HSS with just the cutting surfaces made from Carbide.
-Tungsten Carbide is harder, stiffer and will wear less than HSS.
+This has a very high wear resistance, keeping sharp for longer, but it is also expensive.
+Often a tool will be made from HSS with just the cutting surfaces made from carbide.
+Tungsten carbide is harder, stiffer, and will wear less than HSS.

 Coatings

-A coating can be applied to the bit to enhance mainly to enhance its resistance to wear, reduce friction heat transfer and finish quality.
+A coating can be applied to the bit to enhance mainly its resistance to wear, reduce friction heat transfer, and improve finish quality.

 Nano Blue Coat